The computer science stalemate

 Sophomore Azalea Colburn, the only sophomore in the fourth-year research class, supports this solution.
 “I think especially in more advanced [computer science] classes,” said Colburn.
 “The creativity and artistry required to succeed are great enough for it to be considered for an arts credit. … [T]he more and more I learn about the intricacies of computers and how to utilize them in interesting and creative ways, the more I see this hobby as an art.”

-In freshman year, Sturman wrote a paper advocating for this solution.
-However, he no longer agrees with this.
+In freshman year, the other student wrote a paper advocating for this solution.
+However, they no longer agrees with this.
 “I think it’s unfair to the arts department,” said Sturman.

 Herbst and Merrill also believe that computer science and arts are conceptually very different.
 “Computer science is a lot of logic and critical thinking, while arts is more of creativity and getting in touch with, like, emotions,” said Herbst.